kyamagu/lda-matlab/README.md

 The package includes a few API functions that internally calls the original C implementation by mex interface.

+Compile the code with `lda.make` function in Matlab before using the package.

 Here is a simple usage example:

     corpus = lda.load_corpus('ap/ap.dat');